Scottburgh Information | Conference Venues Scottburgh | Conference Centres | Conferences Scottburgh

 Scottburgh Wildlife

 Wildlife found regularly inside the township includes snakes, skinks, geckos, numerous insects, millipedes, bushbuck, mongi, and most famously, large numbers of vervet monkeys.
-Genets have been sighted, and there are occasional unverified spottings of civets and similar small felines and cat-like mammals.
-Birds are abundant, perhaps the most noticeable being the raucous and much-loved Hadeda Ibis.
-The Indian Mynah is widespread but regarded as a pest due to its habits of defecating in public restaurants and eating areas and pillaging the nests of native birds.
+Genets have been sighted, and there are isolated unverified spottings of civets and similar small felines and cat like mammals.
+Birds are abundant, perhaps the most prominent being the raucous and much loved Hadeda Ibis.
+The Indian Mynah is extensive but regarded as a pest due to its habits of defecating in public restaurants and eating areas and pillaging the nests of native birds.
 This bird has presented similar problems in other areas in South Africa, Australia, and New Zealand.
 The sardine run is also visible from the shores of Scottburgh and its surroundings most winters.
-The Umdoni and Strelitzia are the best-known trees specifically associated with Scottburgh and its environs
+The Umdoni and Strelitzia are the best-known trees specifically associated with Scottburgh and its environs.

 Towns and Suburbs of the KwaZulu-Natal province of South Africa